 The ERA recognizes the right to protect the integrity, biological diversity and productivity of the ecosystems in the NWT, and to provide NWT residents with the tools and processes needed to ensure these rights are protected by the GNWT.

-- The right to protect the environment will be extended in the revised ERA to include anything that might be of harm to the health of the environment.
+- The right to protect the environment is extended in the revised ERA to include anything that might be of harm to the health of the environment.

-- The new Act will expand “whistle blower” protection given to employees.
+- The new Act expands “whistle blower” protection given to employees.

-- The new Act will require a State of the Environment report to be issued every 4 years.
+- The new Act requires a State of the Environment report to be issued every 4 years.

-- Executive Council will be required to develop a government-wide Statement of Environmental Values to guide departments in their planning and decision-making under the Act.
+- Executive Council is required to develop a government-wide Statement of Environmental Values to guide departments in their planning and decision-making under the Act.

-- The ERA will apply to all relevant GNWT legislation, including the EPA and Waters Act.
+- The ERA applies to all relevant GNWT legislation, including the EPA and Waters Act.

-- The amended Act will explicitly recognize and affirm the protection of asserted and established Aboriginal and treaty rights, along with the commitments of land claim and self-government agreements.
+- The amended Act explicitly recognizes and affirms the protection of asserted and established Aboriginal and treaty rights, along with the commitments of land claim and self-government agreements.